ADmad/cakephp-social-auth/README.md

 crawlers from following the link.
 If you prefer using GET you can still do so by configuring the middleware with `'requestMethod' => 'GET'`.
 In this case it's advisable to add `nofollow` attribute to the link.

+### Authentication process

+Depending on the provider name in the login URL the authentication process is initiated.

 Once a user is authenticated through the provider, the middleware gets the user profile from the identity provider and using that tries to find the corresponding